Global Scholar Application

-The Faculty Principal and Assistant Principal will review your Declaration of Intent and meet with you individually to discuss your plans to complete all program requirements.
+The Assistant Principal for Maxcy will review your application and meet with you individually to discuss your plans to complete all program requirements.

 Expectations and Eligibility

-Any UofSC student seeking to achieve global competency can apply.
-The Carolina Global Scholars (CGS) program is designed to support students learning in all facets of global competency, while allowing students to choose their own pathway.
+Any UofSC student seeking to achieve global competency can apply to the Carolina Global Scholars Program (CGS).
+CGS is designed to support students learning in all facets of global competency, while allowing students to choose their own pathway.
 Six pillars define the core components of the program, ensuring that the Carolina Global Scholars program is both well-rounded and prestigious.

 Scholars must have at least a cumulative GPA of 3.5.

 Students will be expected to commit to learning a second or third language.

 Scholars must take at least four courses with an international theme.

 Graduation with Leadership Distinction

 Global Scholars should pursue Gradition with Leadership Distinction (GLD), with a pathway of their choice.
 The staff at The Center for Integrative and Experiential Learning are available for one-on-one advising sessions regarding GLD pathways and requirements.

 Students are expected to be active and involved within the Maxcy/Thornwell community.
 This includes, but is not limited to: attendance at programs and events, participation in RHA/Hall Government and Language Tables.